ssfufu/cluster-setup-script/README.md

-# 🛠️ System Setup & Container Management Script for production systems
+# 🛠️ System Setup & Container Management Script

 > A shell script for setting up a Linux system and managing LXC containers.
 > It has been tested and made for Debian 11 (Bullseye).